 Students in this program must complete their required practicum experiences at a licensed child care facility located in the Ozarka College service area.

 Applicants are admitted to this program only after meeting specific health and background criteria.
-Information is available from the Division Chair of Arts and Humanities.
+Information is available from the Early Childhood Education Program Coordinator.

 All of the courses listed below

 ECD1103 Child Development3